bestlkh/ice-MC2/public/docs-src/docs/developer/overview.md

 This documentation is aimed to provide developers a better understanding of the project.
 It also includes some very important API documentation.

-## Start Developing
+## Requirements

+You must have the following installed:

+* npm
+* Node.js
+* MongoDB

+## Running the Application Locally

 1. Download the source code at [https://github.com/bestlkh/ice-MC2](https://github.com/bestlkh/ice-MC2).
+2. Run `npm install`.
+3. Start MongoDB.
-2. Run `npm run dev`
+4. Run `npm run dev`.

 !!! caution "Windows Developers"
     Instead run `node app.js & gulp dev`.
 To fully exit from the application, you will need to kill the background task `node app.js`.

 This will start up a development server that will watch for file changes.
-By default the server will be hosted on [http://localhost:3000](http://localhost:3000).
+A browser window will open to the default server hosted on [http://localhost:3000](http://localhost:3000).

 ## Project Layout